Retire healthy by eating right

 - Increase your fruit and vegetable intake by having at least one vegetable or fruit at every meal and as a snack.
 This will help you get the amount of vegetables and fruit you need each day.
 Don’t forget to try a variety of colors, tastes and textures as this will help with getting in all the vitamins and minerals this food group has to offer.

-- Optimize your nutrients from your grains by having whole grain products and whole grains such as barley, quinoa, wild rice, oatmeal, whole grain breads and whole-wheat pasta.
-Fibre rich foods can help you feel full and satisfied and this will help prevent you from overeating.
-Choose products that are low in fat, sugar and salt.
+- Optimize your nutrients from your grains by having whole grain products and whole grains such as barley, quinoa, wild rice, oatmeal, whole-grain bread, and whole-wheat pasta.
+Fiber-rich foods can help you feel full and satisfied and this will help prevent you from overeating.
+Choose products that are low in fat, sugar, and salt.

 My personal nutrition tips

 - Plan for three meals/day with 1-3 snacks/day.
 Skipping any meal, but especially skipping breakfast, will make it difficult to get all the nutrients you need each day

 - Choose foods from at least three of the four food groups at each meal

 - Make sure that you eat at least the minimum amount of servings from each food group every day.
 You can eat more depending on your appetite, age, size, activity level, and gender.

 - Plan your meals around grain products and vegetables and fruits.
 These two food groups should cover about 2/3 of your plate.

 - Eat a variety of foods every day to ensure that you are getting all the nutrients you need.